hugolopez-online/freighble/README.md

 ## Description

 A specialized search engine for logistics professionals that helps match freight transportation needs with suitable vendors.
 Designed to streamline vendor look-up based on multiple criteria like origin and destination, transportation mode, and load specifications.
+The current scope of its functionality is for loads and carriers in Canada, U.S., and Mexico only.

 ## Tech Stack

 - **Frontend**
     - `React.js` for UI design
     - `Bootstrap` for styling and visuals
     - `HTML`
     - `CSS`
     - `JavaScript`

 - **Backend & Tooling**
     - `Node.js`
     - `Vite.js`